University of Montana Grizzly Marching Band

 The University of Montana Grizzly Marching Band is the school band of the University of Montana.
 As of 2017, the band had about 130 members.

 Program

-The band was started in the late 1800s.
+The band started in the late 1800s.
 It largely specializes in contemporary corps-style outdoor marching, playing at every home game.
 The group travels to several conference games in the Northwest and has accompanied the football team to four Division I-AA National Championships.
 In addition to the game-day entertainment, it makes several appearances in the community each season.